evanryuu/chrome-site-blocker-extension/README.md

 5. Open `Developer Mode` and then choose `Load unpacked` to upload the `dist` folder generated in the 3rd step.
 6. Have fun using the extension! 😉

+(Focus Mode is still under development.
+It's kinda like [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).
+Please follow the latest release you are intersted in the function.)
 ## Project setup
 ```
 npm install